alex-florescu/CS351/timeline.md

 - 03 Feb - More work on Reverb
 - 04 Feb - removed clicky noise on reverb effect
 - 05 Feb - meeting with Eduardo
+- 06 Feb - started writing for the dissertation
+- 07 Feb - presentation outline